 The most commonly used properties are available in the dialog boxes and on the ribbon.

-Depending on the property, you can set a property value from a drop-down list, type the value, or click
+Depending on the property, you can set a property value from a dropdown list, type the value, or select

 <Expression> to create an expression.